ryan-mcclue/unsw/comp3411/week5.md

 Episodic means finite, non-episodic means tasks are performed continuously

 ideally state should adhere to markov property, i.e. only dependent on current state (however not always possible, e.g. temperature of wheels)

+Q-value is immediate reward for action plus discounted value following optimal policy after that action